The Cactus Channel

 WTS: Did anyone from your group contribute towards that actual writing of the lyrics or that was all Sam?

 Darvid: We didn't actually, that was all Sam.
 It would have been cool to because we're actually changing a bit now as well.
 Lewis, the guy in the band that I mentioned, he's now doing some singing.
 Our next record is going to have a bit of his vocals which we're excited about.

 WTS: Right on.
 Has he done singing on any other projects before?

-Darvid: Yeah he sings in a band called Frida.
-Which four of us from the band play in.
-He also has his own solo project where he sings.
+Darvid: Yeah he also sings in a band called Frida, which four of us from The Cactus Channel play in.
+He also has his own solo project, which is amazing.

 WTS: Nice.
 I see that Frida is supporting The Cactus Channel on tour.
 That's great for logistics and keeping it within the budget.

-Darvid: Yeah, exactly.
+Darvid: Haha yeah, exactly.
 It's going to be full-on though.
 We play first, have a bit of a break, then play again.

 WTS: You're only doing a few dates to directly support this album, with Sam included.
 How come?